avalonhope/hyperverse/README.md

+# Starquest

-# Starquest multiuser text-based science fiction RPG based on Evennia framework
+Starquest is a multiuser text-based science fiction RPG based on Evennia framework.

 ## Worlds